arnowelzel/periodical/README.md

 # Periodical
 A calendar to track your menstruation and calculate possible fertile days

-Copyright (C) 2012-2018 Arno Welzel
+Copyright (C) 2012-2019 Arno Welzel

 Translations:

-Afrikaans - Albert Kannemeyer
-Brazilian Portuguese - Ingrid E. Spangler
-Czech - JuliaJ999
-Dutch - Pander
-French - Sébastien Gravier
-German - Arno Welzel
-Italian - Valerio Bozzolan
-Japanese - Naofumi Fukue
-Russian - Wjatscheslaw Stoljarski
-Spanish - Laura Arjona Reina
-Polish - Tomasz Terka
+Albert Kannemeyer, Sébastien Gravier, Primokorn, Valerio Bozzolan, Ingrid Spangler, Wjatscheslaw Stoljarski, Pander, Laura Arjona Reina, Naofumi Fukue, Tomasz Terka

 If you want to help with the translation, you can join the project on Crowdin: